wurthless-elektroniks/g1crymax/readme.md

 ## Bill of Materials

 There are two zips in the gerbs/ directory.
 One is "g1 crymax.zip", which contains space for the potentiometer and potential divider circuits.
-The other is "g1 crymax lite.zip", which only implements the basic circuit. **The Gerbers are still a work in progress and these PCBs are not tested yet.**
+The other is "g1 crymax lite.zip", which only implements the basic circuit. **g1 crymax.zip has not been tested yet**; g1 crymax lite.zip is confirmed working.

 The basic circuit consists of:

 * R3: 1M ohm pullup resistor (SMD 2512)
 * R4: 620 ohm current limiting resistor (SMD 2512)
 * C1: Any cap works here (*as long as it's within tolerance of the voltage applied to it!*), but 250V 1uF is the standard (SMD 1812)
-* D1: Plain ol' 1 amp general purpose diode (SMC package)
+* D1: Plain ol' 1 amp general purpose diode (SMC package).
+I use Schottkys to keep the voltage drop low.

 Optionally, you can add a potential divider across R1 and R2 (both SMD 2512s).
 However, most TVs will output voltages that won't need a potential divider, so g1 crymax lite is your best bet.